COMP-4350-Group-8/admin/sprints/sprint-3/sprint-3.md

 - Total Requests: The test resulted in a total of 1,500 file upload requests (150 users × 10 loops).

 ### Load Test Configuration
+The test.jmx file was uploaded to github and you can find it [here](https://github.com/COMP-4350-Group-8/admin/blob/main/sprints/sprint-3/test.jmx)
 #### Thread Group Setup:
 - Number of Threads (Users): 150
 - Ramp-Up Period: 1 second